keircn/archium/README.md

 ## Notes
 > [!NOTE]
-    Archie uses yay by default, but if you only have paru installed it'll use it.
-If you have both and you want to use `paru` instead of `yay` create a file in `$HOME` called `.archie-use-paru`, and it will install `paru` instead of `yay`
+    Archium uses yay by default, but if you only have paru installed it'll use it.
+If you have both and you want to use `paru` instead of `yay` create a file in `$HOME` called `.archium-use-paru`, and it will install `paru` instead of `yay`

 ```sh
 touch $HOME/.archium-use-paru
 ```

 > [!NOTE]
-     if Archium fails to upgrade to a newer version, try cleaning cache using your prefered AUR helper of choice and installing it again, example given
+    If Archium fails to upgrade to a newer version, try cleaning cache using your prefered AUR helper of choice and installing it again, example given below

 ```sh
  yay -Scc --noconfirm && yay -S archium --noconfirm